bhsgirlswhocode/DueByMidnight/README.md

   A better scheduling system
   A way to see active friends and projects/creating projects/assignments

+Issues:
+  Not all of the navigation links work correctly Calendar does not let you add unless through Google Calendar (only view) login and other user input areas are not functional

-Documentation on how to build/run the project:
+Documentation on how to build/run the project and File Structure:
 We had 7 files for HTML, 1 for JavaScript, 1 for CSS, and several other test files while experimenting with the different sections of the website.
+The HTML files contain the different pages of the website.

 Our project is best run on repl.it.

 A statement on which languages/frameworks/libraries were used:
 HTML, Bootstrap, CSS, Javascript